-The Panama Free Trade Zone, also called the Colón Free Trade Zone (CFZ), offers numerous benefits to international and offshore businesses.
-Panama's Law Number 18 of June 17, 1948 makes the free trade zone an autonomous institution that continues to help organizations succeed by letting them:
+The Panama Free Trade Zone also called the Colón Free Trade Zone (CFZ), offers numerous benefits to international and Panamanian businesses.
+Panama's Law Number 18 of June 17, 1948, makes the free trade zone an autonomous institution that continues to help organizations succeed by letting them:

 - lower their tax and duty burdens